TheOdinProject/curriculum/nodeJS/getting-started/Introduction.md

 This snippet is from the very first lesson in a tutorial that you'll be following very soon.
 Basically this code is creating a server and saying, "any time we get a network request run this callback function".
 This function happens to respond with the text 'Hello World'.
 So if you go to a browser and navigate to the correct address and port you would see that text on your screen.

+### A word of advice

+While you may have learned React before, either on your own volition or earlier in the path, it is not reccomended to use it for this course right away.
+As you move forward through the node course you will learn more about how to build APIs and use React or any other frontend framework with them.
+It is reccomended to follow the course as it is written currently, deviating from the directions can make it more difficult than it needs to be.

 ### Assignment